vpatron/barcode_scanner_python/README.md

 ![LS2208 Barcode Scanner](Symbol%20LS2208%20Barcode%20Scanner.png "Symbol LS2208 Barcode Scanner")

 This uses the pyusb module to read the popular LS2208 USB barcode scanner in Linux.
 This barcode scanner is sold under many labels.

-It is a USB HID device and shows up as a keyboard so a scan will "type" the data into any program.
-But that also becomes its limitation.
-Often, you don't want it to act like it's typing on a keyboard; you just want to get data directly from it.
+## What's the big deal?

+This barcode scanner acts like a keyboard so scanning a bar code types out the data as if you were typing.
+Easy-peesy, right?

+Well, the problem is, I don't want a console user logged into the computer.
+For security reasons, I want my program to just read directly from the barcode reader as if it were some other data device without having to read "keyboard input".

-This program detaches the device from the kernel so it will not "type" anything, and reads directly from the device without needing any device- specific USB drivers.
+So this program detaches the device from the kernel so it will not "type" anything, and then reads directly from the barcode scanner.
+It does not need any special drivers for the barcode scanner.

 # Installation

-It does use pyusb to do low-level USB comm.
+This uses pyusb to do low-level USB comm.
 See https://github.com/pyusb/pyusb for installation requirements.
 Basically, you need to install pyusb: